How to Make the Best 7 Days in Los Angeles Itinerary, Ever

 Get out to the Santa Catalina Island or visit the Joshua Tree National Park, depending on whether you like that particular U2 album.
 Keep reminding yourself how nice it is to be out of the city.

 Get back to the city right this instant.
 Your Plum Guide home is missing you, and we’ve not even talked about Disneyland, the Staples Center, the Grove or La Brea Tar Pits and Museum – the world’s only active urban Ice Age exhibit (quite a specific claim, but worth the visit).
-So, we’ll let you decide which of these exhibits is a fitting way for you to say goodbye to your Los Angelino life.
+So, we’ll let you decide which of these exhibits is a fitting way for you to wrap up your Los Angeles itinerary for 7 days.
 Thanks for the memories.

 Looking for somewhere to stay in Los Angeles?
 Plum Guide is the official selection of the world's best stays.
 Independent home critics personally vet each home for quality, so your high standards are met every time.
 Book a stay in one of the very best vacation rentals in Los Angeles – you won't regret it.